SocketCluster/socketcluster/README.md

 - You can emit an event on a session to notify all sockets that belong to it.
 - The SocketCluster client (socketcluster-client) has an option to allow disconnected sockets to automatically (and seamlessly) reconnect if they lose the connection.
-- Server crashes are transparent to users (aside from a 2 to 5 second delay to allow the worker to respawn) - Session data remains intact between crashes.
+- SocketCluster processes automagically respawn on crash - Worker and load balancer crashes are invisible to users.
 - It uses a memory store cluster called nData which you can use to store 'volatile' session data which relates to your sockets/sessions.